 right to seek repayment for all services rendered to a Medicaid applicant from their probate estate; they may also seek reimbursement

-responsible relative (spouse).
-Therefore, it is important to try not to leave any assets in the applicant's name that
+from a legally responsible relative (spouse).
+Therefore, it is important to try not to leave any assets in the applicant's

 name that might go through probate upon their passing.